afraenkel/DSC180B-DS-Capstone/assignments/04-viz-checkpoint.md

 * https://kbroman.org/simple_site/pages/independent_site.html
 * https://github.com/kbroman/simple_site (code)

+If you would like to develop the page directly from html, you can follow the simpler 'getting started' here: https://pages.github.com/

 Turn in ~2 paragraphs that:
 1. Specifies the URL of the webpage (the webpage only needs to load